 - nutrition – calorie and macro breakdown, the bars are pretty similar.
-Homemade come in at 292 calories with 16g of protein, 20g of carbs, 19g of fat, and 12g of sugar.
-Store bought have 320 calories with 15g of protein, 25g of carbs, 19g of fat, and 18g of sugar.
-Homemade have a little less calories and carbs, a little more protein, and less sugar.
+Homemade comes in at 292 calories with 16g of protein, 20g of carbs, 19g of fat, and 12g of sugar.
+Store-bought have 320 calories with 15g of protein, 25g of carbs, 19g of fat, and 18g of sugar.
+Homemade has a little less calories and carbs, a little more protein, and less sugar.

 - convenience – I don’t there is really anything easier than picking these up at the store (although you do have to get to the store), but in terms of making them at home, these aren’t hard at all.
 They only take about 10 minutes plus some time to sit in the fridge if you want them chilled/firmer.